Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 - Read my full review of the Amex Platinum card for military, terms apply

-This 5 Amex credit card limit does not apply to charge cards.
-You can have up to 10 Amex charge cards.
+This 5 Amex credit card limit does not apply to cards without a preset spending limit, like the Amex Platinum, Amex Gold, or Amex Green cards.
+You can have up to 10 Amex cards without a preset spending limit.
 I know military families with more than 11 Amex Platinum cards.
-Personally, I have over 7.
+Personally, I have 7.

-Charge cards, like the American Express Platinum (Amex Platinum military review) and AMEX Gold (AMEX Gold military review) cards, are different from credit cards in that they have no fixed spending limit.
+Cards like the The Platinum Card® from American Express and American Express® Gold Card, are different from credit cards in that they have no fixed spending limit.

 You’re also supposed to pay the balance off in full every month, but American Express’s Pay Over Time feature allows you to carry the balance and pay interest just like you would with a credit card.
 However, carrying a balance is never advised as the interest you’ll pay will negate any of your hard-earned rewards.